 \subsection{Stable Diffusion Model Review}

-The Stable diffusion model~\cite{rombach2022high} is a popular variant of the diffusion model family~\cite{ho2020denoising,saharia2022photorealistic}, which is a type of generative model.
+The Stable diffusion model~\cite{rombach2022high} is a popular variant of the diffusion model family~\cite{ho2020denoising,saharia2022photorealistic}, a generative model.
 Diffusion models have a forward and a reverse pass.
 In the forward pass, at every time step, a small amount of Gaussian noise is iteratively added until an image becomes an isotropic Gaussian noised image.
 In the reverse pass, the diffusion model is trained to iteratively remove the Gaussian noise to recover the original clean image.
 The stable diffusion model~\cite{rombach2022high} introduces an encoder-decoder and U-Net design with attention layers~\cite{ho2020denoising}.
 It first compress an image $x\in\mathbb{R}^{H\times W\times 3}$ into a latent space with smaller spatial dimension $z\in\mathbb{R}^{h\times w\times c}$ using an encoder $z=\mathcal{E}(x)$, which can be de-compressed through a decoder $\Tilde{x}=\mathcal{D}(z)$.
 All diffusion processes happen in the latent space through a U-Net architecture.
-The U-Net architecture will be the focus of investigation in this paper.
+The U-Net architecture will be the focus of this paper's investigation.

 \looseness=-1 The U-Net architecture~\cite{rombach2022high} consists of a stack of modular blocks (a schematic is provided in Appendix~\ref{sec:architecuture}).
-Among those blocks, there are 16 specific blocks which are composed of two major components: a ResNet layer and a transformer layer.
-The Transformer layer uses two types of attention mechanisms: self-attention to learn the global attention across the image and cross-attention to learn attention between the image and optional text input.
+Among those blocks, there are 16 specific blocks composed of two major components: a ResNet layer and a Transformer layer.
+The Transformer layer uses two attention mechanisms: self-attention to learn the global attention across the image and cross-attention to learn attention between the image and optional text input.
 The component of interest for our investigation is the \textit{self-attention} layer in the Transformer layer.
 Specifically, there are a total of $16$ self-attention layers distributed in the 16 composite blocks, giving 16 \textit{self-attention tensors}: